jessepav/lacygoill-wiki-backup/vim/autocmd.md

 When invoking  a callback/processing  a message,  Vim is  busy again,  and right afterward it's idle again (so it's safe to run sth again and `SafeStateAgain` is fired).

+# What's one pitfall of listening to `TerminalOpen`?

+There is no guarantee that the current buffer is a terminal buffer:

+    $ vim -Nu NONE +"au TerminalOpen * echom 'buftype is: '..(&bt is# '' ? 'regular' : &bt)"
+    :call popup_create(term_start(&shell, #{hidden: 1}), {})
+    " press C-\ C-n
+    :mess
+    buftype is: regular~
+                ^^^^^^^
+                it's not 'terminal' as you may have expected initially

+This  is because,  in Vim,  it's possible  to create  a terminal  buffer without opening any window;  and when you do that, `TerminalOpen`  is fired, even though the current window does not display a buffer terminal.

+From `:h TerminalOpen`:

+>     This event is triggered even if the buffer is created without a window, with the
+>     ++hidden option.

+Solution: Listen to `TerminalWinOpen`.

+From `:h TerminalWinOpen`:

+>     This event is triggered only if the buffer is created with a window.

 ##
 ##